OscartGiles/PyThurstonian/README.md

 # PyThurstonian
-A simple python module for fitting Thurstonian models using Stan.
+A python module for fitting Thurstonian models using Stan.

 This is a pre-release version.
 Use entirely at your own risk.